WE'RE PASSIONATE ABOUT IMPROVING HOW WE LEARN AND WORK

 "In the age of climate emergency and a rapidly heating world, a low-carbon footprint has been a part of the business zeitgeist as companies try to reduce their impacts on the environment (or at least be perceived as doing so).
 When it comes to air travel, however, this reduction means a different way of thinking about face to face time at conferences, meetings and other traditional spaces to network and meet with customers and peers."

 How do you get value from continuous customer connectivity?

 Harvard Business Review: May-June, 2019

-The tradition of doing business in person – attending meetings, closing company deals over a handshake or meeting a potential customer for lunch – can be a burden not just to jet-lagged business travellers themselves, but to the environment.
+"The tradition of doing business in person – attending meetings, closing company deals over a handshake or meeting a potential customer for lunch – can be a burden not just to jet-lagged business travelers themselves, but to the environment."